-Climb directly the steep seracs' wall with several pitches (some pitches till 80°), gaining the upper easier snow slopes, which are followed towards a rocky saddle along the West Ridge.
-Climb the rocky ridge (poor rock, max IV grade UIAA), getting to the summit.
+Climbing report - Up directly on the steep seracs' wall with several pitches (some pitches till 80°), gaining the upper easier snow slopes, which are followed towards a rocky saddle along the West Ridge.
+Once getting to the rocky saddle climb the summit rocky ridge (poor rock, max IV grade UIAA), getting to the summit.

-Descent: climb down the ascent route (one abseil) reaching the rocky saddle; from here continue down along the ridge, more and more easily reaching a col (Paso Hermoso), situated between Cerro Dos Picos and Cerro Hermoso.
+Descent: downclimb the rocky West ridge (one abseil) reaching the rocky saddle; from here continue down along the ridge, more and more easily, reaching a col (Paso Hermoso), situated between Cerro Dos Picos and Cerro Hermoso.
 Descend towards South along some gently angled snow slopes, leading down to the moraine and the Base Camp.

 The argentinian side of San Lorenzo Group is located inside "Francisco Perito Moreno" National Park.
 There are not particular restrictions in climbing and hiking.

 The best time to climb is from November to late February